Trial winds down in shooting death of rapper Nipsey Hussle – KION546

 LOS ANGELES (AP) — Both sides rested their cases Wednesday in the trial of a man charged with the killing of rapper Nipsey Hussle after a day’s delay because of an assault on the defendant by fellow jail inmates.

-Closing arguments are set to begin Thursday in the trial of Eric Ronald Holder Jr., who is charged with first-degree murder in Hussle’s killing and attempted murder in the deaths of two other men struck by gunfire.
+Closing arguments are set to begin Thursday in the trial of Eric Ronald Holder Jr., who is charged with first-degree murder in Hussle’s killing and attempted murder of two other men struck by gunfire.

 Holder appeared in court with swollen eyes and staples closing a wound in the back of his head.

-Note: This story has been corrected to show that two other men struck by gunfire did not die.